Alluxio/alluxio/docs/en/operation/Server-Logging.md

 ```

 You will see debug logs on the begin and the end of each RPC with its arguments and result
-in client logs like the following:
+in the client logs like the following:

 ```
 2020-03-03 15:56:40,115 DEBUG FileSystemMasterClient - Enter: GetStatus(path=/.DS_Store,options=loadMetadataType: ONCE